 Teachers will provide frequent, clear explanations of revision tasks and new content, delivered through the use of emails, worksheets and website links using high-quality curriculum resources or videos.
-As advised by the DfE 's Schools Guidance for all schools in England January 2021, CAEA recognises that online video lessons do not necessarily need to be
+As advised by the DfE 's Schools Guidance for all schools in England January 2021, CAEA recognises that online video lessons do not necessarily need to be recorded by teaching staff at the school; the use of Oak National Academy lessons, for example, can be provided in lieu of schooled video content.

 CAEA will not use live video chat / platforms for teaching.
 We would note that the majority of these teaching systems are not recommended for students with (SEN) Special Educational Needs.
-During the previous national lockdown, which did affect schools, it became clear that many parents and students could not access 'remote learning' via platforms, due to the complexities of students being at home (for example; other children in the home, insufficient devices and increased anxiety from both children and parents).
-Therefore, supplying learning on paper and email formats ensure that all students can access learning with increased flexibility; this enables the curriculum to be more individually tailored, which is highly applicable for/to our students.
+During previous national lockdowns, which did affect schools, it became clear that many parents and students could not access 'remote learning' via platforms, due to the complexities of students being at home (for example; other children in the home, insufficient devices and increased anxiety from both children and parents).
+Therefore, supplying learning on paper and email formats ensured that all students can access learning with increased flexibility; this enables the curriculum to be more individually tailored, which is highly applicable for/to our students.
 (This approach was generally very successful when the school was closed previously, allowing parents and students to be flexible with their time with an inclusive approach for the whole school.)
 This home learning approach develops and increases close contact between staff, parents, and students.